 - Parents play an important role in protecting their children from abuse.
-The School/Academy is required to consider the safety of the student and should a concern arise the Designated Safeguarding Lead (DSL) has the responsibility to seek advice prior to contacting parents; - The School/Academy will work with parents to support the needs of their child; - The School/Academy aims to help parents understand that the School/Academy has a responsibility for the welfare of all students and has a duty to refer cases to the Local Authority in the interests of the student as appropriate.
+The School/Academy is required to consider the safety of the student and should a concern arise the Designated Safeguarding Lead (DSL) has the responsibility to seek advice prior to contacting parents; - we will work with parents/carers to support the needs of their child; - we aim to help parents/carers understand that the School/Academy has a responsibility for the welfare of all students and has a duty to refer cases to the Local Authority in the interests of the student as appropriate.